13alvone/ContradictionClipper/README.md

-# Contradictor Clipper
+# Contradiction Clipper

 **A powerful, automated local tool to detect and expose contradictions across multiple video sources.**

 ---

-## 📝 What is Contradictor Detector?
+## 📝 What is Contradiction Clipper?

-Contradictor Detector automates the extraction of contradictory statements from multiple videos (e.g., political pundits, public figures) by:
+Contradiction Clipper automates the extraction of contradictory statements from multiple videos (e.g., political pundits, public figures) by:

 - Downloading videos from provided URLs.
 - Transcribing videos into timestamped segments using Whisper AI.